 The island is an ideal and isolated sanctuary for perpetuating a secure breed of robust, hygienic Ligurian bees, all of which are descendants of the original Ligurian queens.

-Since the arrival of the Ligurian bee onto Kangaroo Island, no other race or strain of honeybee has been introduced, and the population is believed to represent the purest stock of this Italian race found anywhere in the world.
+Since the arrival of the Ligurian bee onto Kangaroo Island, the population is believed to represent the purest stock of this Italian race found anywhere in the world.